-Whether you’ve read (cringe) 50 Shades of Grey, or you’ve found BDSM another way and have decided to explore BDSM, one of the first questions some people have is are they Dominant or submissive?
+Whether you’ve read (cringe) 50 Shades of Grey, or you’ve found BDSM another way and have decided to explore BDSM, one of the first questions some people have is are about BDSM roles, and where they may fit – are they Dominant or submissive?
 I’m going to help you try and figure out where you might fall on the BDSM totem pole.

 Now, roles are an important aspect of this lifestyle.
 And while I absolutely don’t agree with most of the titles that have been creeping their way into this lifestyle — my reasons for this are pretty lengthy, and will probably be another article altogether — everyone needs to identify themselves so other lifestylers will know if they might be compatible with each other.